New Zealand beat India by eight wickets

 Pakistan lead Group 2 with three wins from three games, while Afghanistan have four points and New Zealand and Namibia both have two points.
 India and Scotland are pointless.

-India will likely need to win all three of their remaining matches, against Afghanistan on Wednesday, Scotland on Friday and Namibia on November 8 - and turn around a huge net run-rate swing - to stand any chance of progressing.
+India will likely need to win all three of their remaining matches, against Afghanistan on Wednesday, Scotland on Friday and Namibia on November 8 - and turn around a huge net run-rate swing alongside other results going their way - to stand any chance of progressing.

-"Old-school" India disappoint with bat
+"Old-school" India fail to make grade with bat

 India have an embarrassment of riches and power when it comes to batting and that is why they were labelled as favourites pre-tournament by England captain Eoin Morgan.